dotink/flourish-core/docs/classes/Dotink/Flourish/UTF8.md

 #### <span style="color:#3e6a6e;">irpos()</span>

-Finds the last position (in characters) of the search value in the string - case is ignored when doing performing a match
+Finds the last position (in characters) of the search value in the string

+##### Details

+Case is ignored when performing a match.

+A negative `$offset` value will stop looking that many characters from the end of the string.

 ###### Parameters